git-town/git-town/website/src/branch-types.md

 You can make any feature branch an observed branch by running [git town observe](commands/observe.md) on it.
 Convert an observed branch back to a feature branch by running [git town hack](commands/hack.md) on it.
+You can also define an [observed-regex](preferences/observed-regex.md) in your Git configuration or the config file.

 ## Parked Branches